Last updated 03/10/2023

 Federally Qualified Health Centers & Rural Health Clinics

-FQHC and RHC payment for telehealth services is the Medicaid rate for a comparable in-person service.
+FQHC and RHC payment for telehealth services is the Medicaid rate for the comparable in-person service.
 FQHC & RHC core services provided via telehealth are not covered under the encounter rate.

 Assertive Community Treatment (ACT)

-ACT Team Interventions may be provided via telehealth when provided according to certain regulations.
+ACT Team interventions may be provided via telehealth when provided according to the regulations 471 NAC 1-006.

 Indian Health Service (IHS) Facilities